pastram-i/Quarm-on-Deck/README.md

     1. Click the **Play HorizonXI** when it is enabled.

 Enjoy the game!
 It should be safe to restart into game mode.
 Don't forget to setup *Steam Input* in Steam, so you can still use the mouse and the rest of the controller.

+### Updating the launcher

+Download the newest version of the script and re-run it.
+It will ask if you would like to remove the launcher files, type `y` to say yes.
+It will then download the new launcher files and extract them to the same location as the previous version.

+At this point, you can close the script and go back to using the game as normal; nothing else should need to be touched.

+If the updated launcher has changed some add-ons, you can change the settings inside the launcher at the point of starting the game with the new launcher.

 ## Backup settings